libresh/libre.sh/doc/deploying-a-server.md

         in real time, immediately when you click 'verify' in the StartSSL UI.
 If they forward the email the next day, then the token will already have expired.
     * If no, register it (at Namecheap or elsewhere).
-  * Decide which image to run as the user's main website software (in version 0.2, 'static', 'static-git', and 'wordpress' are supported)
+  * Decide which image to run as the user's main website software (in version 0.2.2, 'static', 'static-git', 'wordpress', and 'known' are supported)
   * For the 'wordpress' image, all you need is the TLS certificate.
 Use the 'static-git' image if you already have some static content that should go on there, and which you can put in a public git repository somewhere.
   * Unless you already have a TLS certificate for example.com, get one